GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 #### Task 10.2: Vibe-Coding a Premium Web Application

-Rather than a generic, plain interface, you will **vibe-code a stunning, premium web application** that hooks into your ADK agent.
+Rather than a generic, plain interface, you will **vibe code a stunning, premium web application** that hooks into your ADK agent.

 **Leverage the Google AI Stack for Vibe-Coding:**

 - **Stitch:** Use Stitch to rapidly design and iterate on the premium web interface (dark modes, glassmorphism, animations) and export production-ready components.
 - **Google Antigravity 2.0 & CLI:** Use the `antigravity` CLI and its Agentic IDE capabilities to autonomously scaffold and vibe-code the frontend logic, hooking it directly to your ADK agent.
-- **Google AI Studio:** Prototype, experiment, and fine-tune any complex conversational interactions or multimodal prompts before integrating them into your codebase.

 ### Success Criteria

 To validate this challenge, you must demonstrate the following:

-- Show a screenshot or proof of the **Vibe-Coded Web App** running, showcasing a premium design with glassmorphism, animations, and a rich, responsive layout.
+- Show a screenshot or proof of a **Vibe Coded Web App** running, showcasing a premium design with a rich, responsive layout.
 - Show a full conversation demonstration in your application UI where the agent uses hybrid search, checks wait times, recommends a next-ride, and records a review—all working flawlessly in one session.

 ---